Guide for Aviation Medical Examiners

 The FAA physicians provide the initial certification decision and grant the Authorization for Special Issuance of a Medical Certificate (Authorization) in accordance with 14 CFR § 67.401.
 The Authorization letter is accompanied by attachments that specify the information that treating physician(s) must provide for the issuance determination.
 If this is first-time application for an AASI for the above disease/condition, and the airman has all the requisite medical information necessary for a determination, you must defer and submit all of the documentation to the AMCD or your RFS for the initial determination.

-Examiners may re-issue an airman medical certificate if the applicant provides the following:
+AMEs may reissue an airman medical certificate if the applicant provides the following:

 • Any other disqualifying medical conditions or therapy not previously reported;